 Serve the pork with cilantro-lime rice and black beans, use it in tacos, or make Cubano sandwiches.

-Other Slow Cooker recipes you might like!
+Other Slow Cooker recipes to try

 Watch the video for slow cooker cuban pork!